abhipraydhoble/CDEC-LINUX-B60/Linux/3-usermanagement.md

 5. **User Info (Comment Field)** – Additional information, such as the full name of the user.
 6. **Home Directory** – The default directory for the user.
 7. **Login Shell** – The shell assigned to the user (e.g., `/bin/bash`).

+l

+1. Create a Group

+groupadd devteam

+This creates a group named devteam.

+---

+2. Add a User to the Group Using gpasswd

+gpasswd -a username devteam

+Replace username with the actual user’s name.

+📌 Example:

+gpasswd -a sagar devteam

+This adds user sagar to the devteam group.

+---